joshgoebel/dwell/README.markdown

 Apache Notes - dwell:apache
 ---------------------------

-SSL certificates will be copied and installed if available.
-This happens automatically during `setup_and_deploy_cold` but you can do it manually with `cap dwell:apache:copy_certs`.
+SSL certificates (if found) will be copied and installed during `setup_and_deploy_cold`.
+You can also do this manually with `cap dwell:apache:copy_certs`.

-SSL certificates should be located locally in:
-`config/dwell/ssl/*.crt` and `config/dwell/ssl/*.key`

-When your apache virtual host is setup (`cap dwell:apache:site:setup`, also part of `setup_and_deploy_cold`) these same keys will referenced automatically in your apache configs if you have set `:apache_ssl_enabled`.
+These same certs will referenced automatically in your apache configs if you have set `:apache_ssl_enabled` in your deploy.rb.

+SSL certificates should be saved locally:

+    config/dwell/ssl/*.crt
+    config/dwell/ssl/*.key

-Any key with `CA` in it's name is assumged to be a Certificate Authority and added to your Apache config as such (`SSLCACertificateFile`).
+Any key with `CA` in it's name is assumed to be a Certificate Authority and added to your Apache config as such (`SSLCACertificateFile`).